open-mmlab/mmpretrain/docs/tutorials/config.md

 Sometimes, you need to set `_delete_=True` to ignore some domain content in the basic configuration file.
 You can refer to [mmcv](https://mmcv.readthedocs.io/en/latest/understand_mmcv/config.html#inherit-from-base-config-with-ignored-fields) for more instructions.

 The following is an example.
-If you use cosine schedule in the above ResNet50 case, use inheritance and directly modify it will report `get unexcepected keyword'step'` error, because the `'step'` field of the basic configuration file in lr_config domain information is reserved, and you need to add `_delete_ =True` to ignore the content of `lr_config` related fields in the basic configuration file:
+If you wangt to use cosine schedule in the above ResNet50 case, just using inheritance and directly modify it will report `get unexcepected keyword'step'` error, because the `'step'` field of the basic config in `lr_config` domain information is reserved, and you need to add `_delete_ =True` to ignore the content of `lr_config` related fields in the basic configuration file:

 ```python
 _base_ = '../../configs/resnet/resnet50_b32x8_imagenet.py'